PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

   };
 ```

-In this table the array after each character value, for exaple in:
+In this table the array after each character value, for example in:

 ```
      {'1', {1,2,2,2,2}}, a "1" represents a morse code "dot" and a "2" represents a "dash".